What is Investigational FMT?

 Most patients with C. difficile are infected after receiving antibiotics for an unrelated illness.

 Although antibiotics are powerful and life-saving medications, they may also disrupt the healthy bacteria that normally prevents the growth of infectious microbes like C. difficile.

-FMT repopulates a patient’s damaged microbiome with a diverse community of microorganisms that limits the ability for C. difficile to find the space and nutrients to grow.
+Some studies suggest that investigational FMT may repopulate a patient’s damaged microbiome with a diverse community of microorganisms.
+This community may limit C. difficile's ability to find the space and nutrients to grow.

-What Goes into Making and Receiving an FMT?
+What Goes into Making and Receiving an Investigational FMT Preparation?

-OpenBiome and our collaborator, the University of Minnesota, follow the steps below to manufacture our FMT preparations.
+OpenBiome's collaborator, the University of Minnesota, follows the steps below to manufacture investigational FMT preparations.

 - Donor screening and stool donation: A donor who has passed screening for potential health risks provides a stool sample.

-- Storage and Administration: Newly made FMT treatments are stored frozen in a -80 degree Celsius freezer.
-Treatments are shipped overnight on dry ice to hospitals where they are once again stored in freezers or thawed and administered to a patient.
+- Storage and Administration: Newly made investigational FMT preparations are stored frozen in a -80 degree Celsius freezer.
+Preparations are shipped overnight on dry ice to hospitals where they are once again stored in freezers or thawed and administered to a patient.

 - Upper delivery (though a nasoenteric/gastric tube or EGD)

 - Lower delivery (though colonoscopy, sigmoidoscopy, or enema)